ByteThisCoding/simple-popup-box/readme.md

 # simple-popup-box
 This is an example of a basic popup box which opens and closes on a button click.
 The contents are static here but the code can be enhanced to use dynamic messages.
 The sections below will outline a walkthrough of the process used to create this index.html.
+Feel free to also check out:
+* Our [YouTube Video](https://www.youtube.com/watch?v=EGNRVStdtEw), where we code this in real time with music.
+* Our [Dev Page](https://bytethisstore.com/articles/pg/simple-popup), where we cover this topic in more detail.

 ## Popup Box Requirements
 We're going to create a fairly simple & straightforward popup box, but before getting into the code, let's explicitly outline the desired behavior of the popup box: